ibm-cloud-docs/vmwaresolutions/services/juniper_ordering.md

 You can now install Juniper vSRX on 25 Gb uplink speed management and edge services clusters on VMware vSphere® 7 with NSX-T. On 25 Gb uplink speed clusters, only the Content Security Bundle license is available.

-The license used depends on the target cluster you choose.
+The license that is used depends on the target cluster you choose.
 For vCenter Server instances with vSphere 7 and NSX-T, management and edge services clusters with 25 Gb uplink speed use the 25 Gb uplink speed version of the license selected.
 For Regulated Workload (including Regulated Workload stretched) and Security & Compliance Readiness Bundle instances, the same license selection process occurs for edge services clusters with 25 Gb uplink speeds.

-You cannot install Juniper vSRX and Fortigate Virtual Appliance on the same edge services cluster.
+You cannot install Juniper vSRX and FortiGate Virtual Appliance on the same edge services cluster.

 ## Ordering Juniper vSRX for a new instance
 {: #juniper-ordering-new-instance}